-As a kid, when you’re watching television commercials and your instinct is to start rewriting the messaging instead of singing along, you know there’s a future in editorial.
+As a kid, when you’re watching television commercials and your instinct is to start rewriting the messaging instead of singing along, you know your future is in editing.
 That’s exactly what happened to Sarah O’Grady.
 Since then, her unusual career path has been driven by her bohemian spirit to follow the opportunities that present themselves.
 In the process, she has gained experience across different verticals and roles, but one thing has remained constant — the creativity she brings to the brands she works with.
-Since, even the most mundane things can be made interesting with the right creative mind behind them.
+Even the most mundane things can be made interesting with the right creative mind behind them.

 Talentedly: What inspired your passion for copywriting?

 Sarah O’Grady: I’ve always been drawn to words.
 When I was young, I remember watching commercials and thinking about how I would have written the payoff differently.
 Or reading magazines, I’d be dreaming up different headlines.
 I’m always dreaming up lines in my head; the words I’d use to make something sound more interesting than it is.
 That, and I LOVE a game of Scrabble!
 I figured, if I could turn that love into a career, I’d be set!

 Talentedly: Sometimes copywriting can be interpreted as only the writing of copy, but it sounds like your work is multifaceted around a brand, PR, marketing, events, and more.
 What’s your role as a consultant and what aspect of your job do you like the most?